 What Does It Mean If a Company Is Trading Insolvent?

+Insolvent trading occurs when a company’s assets are insufficient to cover its liabilities, but continues trading and incurring further debt.
 Directors have a positive duty to ensure that the company remains solvent before incurring more debt.

-What Are Directors Duties Regarding a Company’s Financial Position?
+Directors Duties Regarding a Company’s Financial Position

-- the company is insolvent at the time of incurring debt or becomes insolvent due to the additional debt incurred,
+- The company is insolvent at the time of incurring debt or becomes insolvent due to the additional debt incurred

-- there are reasonable grounds to believe that the company is insolvent or is likely to become insolvent,
+- There are reasonable grounds to believe that the company is insolvent or is likely to become insolvent

-- company liabilities exceed the company assets,
+- Company liabilities exceed the company assets

-- cash flow shortages,
+- Cash flow shortages

-- assets that can’t be liquidated,
+- Assets that can’t be liquidated

-- overdue taxes and superannuation liabilities,
+- Overdue taxes and superannuation liabilities

-- legal demands for unpaid debts,
+- Legal demands for unpaid debts

-- declined debt facilities.
+- Declined debt facilities

 These are just a few instances that may indicate insolvency.
 However, you should seek advice from an accountant or insolvency practitioner to help you establish whether your company is insolvent or will become insolvent.

-- Ensure that they’re aware of the company’s financial affairs: to act in the company’s best interests, a director must always stay on top of the company’s financial affairs so that they can make informed decisions on how to proceed with trading activities.
+To act in the company’s best interests, a director must always stay on top of the company’s financial affairs so that they can make informed decisions on how to proceed with trading activities.

-- Ensure that the company stops trading: if, after assessing the company’s financial affairs, there’s reason to believe the company may be insolvent, the director must ensure the company stops trading to avoid an insolvent trading claim.
+If, after assessing the company’s financial affairs, there’s reason to believe the company may be insolvent, the director must ensure the company stops trading to avoid an insolvent trading claim.

-What Are The Consequences of Breaching Director Duties?
+What are the Consequences of Breaching Director Duties?

-- Civil penalties: directors who continue to trade while insolvent may face civil penalties of up to $200,000.
+- Civil penalties: Directors who continue to trade while insolvent may face civil penalties of up to $200,000.

 Essentially, the laws allow directors to argue that insolvent trading was a more favourable option than entering into voluntary administration or liquidation.